 Reuse and interoperability.
 Does the proposed solution support interoperability and/or interfaces of existing systems within the state?
 Does this proposal reuse an existing solution or existing components of a solution already in use elsewhere in the state?
 If the solution is a new proposal, will it allow for such principles in the future?
 Provide specific examples.

 The department applies the guidelines set forth in the Washington State Architecture Handbook and industry best practices for evaluating proposed solutions to identify opportunities for leveraging support from existing state, federal and commercial systems.
 We also ensure a thorough assessment is completed to identify opportunities for reuse of existing components and code during the evaluation of the solution as well as identifying opportunities to create components and services that can be reused in the future.

+The enterprise cloud platform that will host HELMS will be implemented as an enterprise platform solution upon which DOH can implement other major use cases in the agency.
+This will enhance our abilities to consolidate on a viable shared cloud platform and realize economies of scale.

 HELMS requirements are to leverage department and state enterprise solutions to satisfy requirements where such components exist, such as the department’s existing enterprise content management system.
 The system will also integrate with state enterprise authentication systems, including SecureAccess Washington for external users and Active Directory Federated Services for internal users.
 Aside from this, key requirements of the solution are to ensure 1) that interoperability exists across the combined set of software if multiple applications are necessary to satisfy requirements 2) that interoperability is provided for a defined set of department- and state-enterprise applications through API and 3) that API support is available for information exchanges with external applications.